 I don’t actually talk like a teenager from the 80s (“Man, this Food ROCKS!”) , rather it’s a bit of a pun that made for a catchy title.
-I studied geology at university and retain a keen interest in Earth Sciences, so the chance to reference that here was too good to miss.
+I studied geology at university and retain a keen interest in Earth Sciences.
+Frankly the chance to reference that here was too good to miss.
 It makes me smile at least…

-I don’t work as a geologist any more and instead spend my day in front of a computer playing with data.
-Sometimes when I get home from work the last thing I want to do is sit in front of another screen for hours, so I like to escape to the kitchen and play with food instead of numbers.
+I don’t work as a geologist any more.
+These days I spend my time in front of a computer playing with data.
+Sometimes when I get home from work the last thing I want to do is sit in front of another screen for hours.
+Instead I like to escape to the kitchen and play with food instead of numbers.
 For me making food (and then eating it) is one of the best ways to unwind after a stressful day.
 I even enjoy writing down what I’ve done and taking photos of it to share with the world.

-I know it sounds like an odd way to relax but it really works for me.
-I get a huge sense of accomplishment almost every time I serve up dinner – whether it’s for my husband, my friends, my family or just me on my own.
-I take after my mother in that I’m a bit of a feeder, though unlike her I’m also a lot of an eater!
+It sounds like an odd way to relax but it really works for me.
+I get a huge sense of accomplishment almost every time I serve up dinner.
+Whether it’s for my husband, my friends, my family or just me on my own.
+I take after my mother in that I’m a bit of a feeder.
+Though unlike her I’m also a lot of an eater!